SEIR-7-06/installfest/environment-setup/README.md

 5. Finally, click the button `Default` next to the cog/gear icon, which will set this to your default theme.

 Try opening up a new window for the Terminal and ensure the color scheme has been updated.

+Let's also change a setting in the Terminal, which will allow us to move through and delete entire words at a time by holding down the `option` key.
+This the default behavior of most text editors and will allow us to make more productive edits to our bash commands.

+1. Navigate back to `Terminal` -> `Preferences`.
+2. Navigate to the the sub-tab, `Keyboard`
+3. Check the input, at the bottom, that displays "Use Option as Meta key".

+Try typing something in the Terminal then using the arrows to navigate through the text; now hold the `option` key at the same time to see the cursor jump from one word to the next.

 ## Git